programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/collections/collections.md

 ![Folders](finder_kontext.png)

 Among the dynamic search folders are your own folders and folders shared by other users.
 By clicking on <i class = "fa fa-chevron-right"> </i> *My folders* or <i class = "fa fa-chevron-right"> </i> Displayed or hidden.
 If you still hold the Ctrl key at the same time, all hierarchically subordinate folders in the tree are opened.
 By clicking on a folder, the contents of the folder are displayed on the right in the detail.
 Double-clicking on a data record opens the detail view to the right.
-In the display above the contents of the folder is the split button <i class = "fa fa-columns"> </i>, which opens the[search](./find/find.html) next to the folder.
+In the display above the contents of the folder is the split button <i class = "fa fa-columns"> </i>, which opens the [search](../find/find.html) next to the folder.

 > NOTE: The sequence of the records in the folder can be changed with drag & drop.